Woman Arrested For Lying About Pregnancy And Giving Birth In Work Restroom

 According to an article by KUTV, the 17-year-old girl cut the umbilical cord with a kitchen knife, cleaned up the bathroom, and threw the knife under the bathroom counter.

-Her father and sister later found out about the dead infant – which was kept in the closet for two day – and informed the police.
-The teen said that she was raped at a party in West Vally after which she got pregnant.
-Detectives, however, suspected that her father might be the culprit as they found evidence that he was controlling with his three daughters.
+Her father and sister later found out about the dead infant – which was kept in the closet for two days – and informed the police.
+The teen said that she was raped at a party in West Valley after which she got pregnant.
+Detectives, however, suspected that her father might be the culprit, as they found evidence that he was controlling with his three daughters.
 When asked, the teenager brushed off the question.